leedium/occ-react-component/README.md

 #### change log
 2.0.0
   - Tested for dynamic module importing (React.Lazy, React.Suspense)
+  \* please note HRM does not work well with the transform-static-properties Babel plugin
   - Refactored to use shared Dynamic Linked Library (DLL) which are shared webpack bundles across applications.
 Bundles are created with
   [occ-shared-resource-bundle](https://github.com/leedium/occ-shared-resource-bundle "occ-shared-resource-bundle")